 Pignoli Cookies - Twiins Style

 Every year we start our holiday baking about 2 weeks before Christmas.
 We have been baking together for over 40 years, a holiday tradition we love.
 Christmas music is playing in the background while we reminisce about our childhood & Christmas's of long ago.
 Our all-time favorite holiday cookie is the fragrant, chewy almond Pignoli cookie.
 Pignolias (aka pine nuts) are from the Italian Stone Pine trees of the Meditteranean regions of Spain, Portugal & Italy.
 The Asian pignolias from China are not as flavorful as the Meditteranean pignolias so we avoid using them.
 You can tell they are from China by their much cheaper price tag.
 Our pignoli cookies taste just like the ones from the best Italian bakeries in New York.
-Really they do, and our recipe is naturally Gluten-Free!
 They fly off the holiday cookie tray...you and your family will love them. ❤️❤️

-- 1 (8oz) box or can of Solo Almond Paste (do not use almond filling)
+- 1 (8oz) box or can of almond paste (do not use almond filling)

 - 1 cup Mediterranean Pignolias